Milan–Verona high-speed railway: Brescia-Verona section

+Verona-Padua line

+Beyond Verona, the Verona-Padua line is divided into three lots of which the first lot between Verona and the junction (bivio) at Vicenza started construction in 2021; it is expected to open in 2026.
+This first section will run for 44.2 km across 13 municipalities, quadrupling the existing railway.
+The Verona-Padua project's construction is valued at a combined total of approximately €4.8 billion.
+At 76.5 km in length, the railway will serve as an important link across Italy's northeast.

 The route

 Leaving Milan Centrale station, the railway shares a common route with conventional tracks to Milan Lambrate station.
-After leaving Lambrate, it branches off east towards the mainline to Verona and Bergamo.
+After leaving Lambrate, it branches off east towards the Milan–Venice railway to Verona and Bergamo.
 At Melzo (near Pozzuolo station), the high-speed line divides from the historical route west of Treviglio station.
-This junction at Treviglio West will enable connection of the currently separate Treviglio and Treviglio Ovest stations.
+This junction at Treviglio West will enable connection of the currently separate Treviglio and Treviglio West (Ovest) stations.

 The dedicated high-speed section between Treviglio and Brescia is 39.6 km long.
-The project approved by the CIPE involves the construction of a new high-speed, high capacity railway that will bypass to the south of the city of Bergamo to reach Brescia along a line that is mostly separate from the conventional line.
+The project approved by the CIPE involved the construction of a new high-speed, high capacity railway that bypasses the city of Bergamo to the south, reaching Brescia along a trajectory that is mostly separate from the conventional line.

-The new track will branch from the future junction at Treviglio West to follow the A35 motorway to the municipality of Castrezzato.
+The new track branches from the future junction at Treviglio West to follow the A35 motorway to the municipality of Castrezzato.
 From this location, at the completion of the railway line up to Verona, there will be a branch to Brescia West junction, joining with the conventional route.
 This junction will join the conventional line near Ospitaletto to arrive at the station of Brescia.
-Commercial operation of trains is scheduled for December 2016, at the start of the 2016–2017 timetable.